sQu4rks/CICD-Hands_On/sections/03_run-project.md

 * Build the docker image
 * Run the docker images (app + redis) locally

-### Cloning the GitHub repository
+## Cloning the GitHub repository

-Change to a directory of your preference and use `git clone XYZ`  to clone the repository with the app and all required files for this session to a new folder.
+Change to a directory of your preference and use `git clone https://github.com/sQu4rks/CICD-Hands_On-Demo.git`  to clone the repository with the app and all required files for this session to a new folder.

 Create a virtual environment to work inside during our session?

 P.S.: To clone the repository with this sessions text you can use `git clone https://github.com/sQu4rks/CICD-Hands_On.git`

-### Running the Redis container
+## Running the Redis container

 Verify Docker is running:
 Try `docker -v` or `docker ps` to check if docker is running.